ArticySoftware/Articy3ImporterForUnreal/README.md

 For templates it works the same way, but you will also find fields for every feature inside your template, so in the case of the `Conditional_Zone` template, there is a `ZoneCondition` field for the feature with the same name.
 > Please note: It is possible that the **context sensitive** search does not properly work at this point in blueprint.
 When you disable it, you should be able to see all the fields inside your object.

-Some properties are a bit more complex like reference strips and scripts etc:
+Some properties are a bit more complex like reference strips and scripts:

 * Scripts contain methods to `Evaluate` the underlying script.
 You can also access the `Expression` which is the original script in text form.
 * ReferenceStrips and QueryStrips are just arrays.